JKHeadley/rest-hapi/README.md

 - have built in ``created_at`` and ``updated_at`` fields for each model
 - support marking fields as ``duplicate`` i.e. any associated models referencing that model will duplicate those fields along with the reference Id.
 This could allow for a shallow embed that will return a list of reference ids with their "duplicate" values, and a full embed that will return the fully embedded references
 - support automatic logging of all operations via a ``eventLogs`` collection
+- support "soft" delete of mongo documents, i.e. documents are marked as "deleted" but remain in the db.
 - (LONG TERM) support mysql as well as mongodb

 [Back to top](#readme-contents)